 Clause 10.1 (A) – (c) Royal Commission of Inquiry into Historical Abuse in State Care& in Faith-based Institutions Order 2018

 Our Continuing Professional Development (CPD) services will assist you to fulfil your obligation to undertake a minimum of 20 hours professional development each year and maintain competent practice while keeping you informed about the latest in social work research, theory and techniques.

-- We offer 48 hours of free professional development services through webinars, covering a wide range of topics which will help you meet the requirements set by the Social Work Registration Board to maintain an Annual Practising Certificate (APC).
-The webinars can be accessed in real time or by watching the recording on the website after it has been streamed.
+- We offer many hours of free professional development through webinars, covering a wide range of topics which will help you meet the requirements set by the Social Work Registration Board to maintain an Annual Practising Certificate (APC).

-- We have a growing repository of national and international professional development events; searchable by CPD Interests, Dates, Location and more
+- We have a growing repository of professional development events; searchable by CPD Interests, SWRB Core Competences, by Location and more

 - Branches, Roopu and National Office deliver workshops and seminars that members can attend

-The Code of Ethics is provided to all members.
+The Code of Ethics is accessible to all members including a poster you can display at your workplace.
 It is an invaluable resource that outlines the definitive set of principles for social work practice in Aotearoa New Zealand.
 It helps you maintain high standards and acts as a guidebook to help you navigate the labyrinth of social work practice with confidence.

-The Aotearoa New Zealand Social Work Journal acts as a platform for research, analysis and scholarly debate on social work theory, policy and practice.
+Aotearoa New Zealand Social Work Journal , the Association’s professional journal, acts as a platform for research, analysis and scholarly debate on social work theory, policy and practice.
 The Journal is the premiere publication of the social work profession in Aotearoa New Zealand.
 It both informs the reader and critically examines developments in the field.